nexient-llc/tf-caf-terratest-common/README.md

 Base configuration used for this project is [commitlint-config-conventional (based on the Angular convention)](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum)

-If you are a developer using vscode, [this](https://marketplace.visualstudio.com/items?itemName=joshbolduc.commitlint) plugin may be helpful.
+If you are a developer using vscode, the [commitlint](https://marketplace.visualstudio.com/items?itemName=joshbolduc.commitlint) plugin may be helpful.

 `detect-secrets-hook` prevents new secrets from being introduced into the baseline.
-TODO: INSERT DOC LINK ABOUT HOOKS
+[TODO: INSERT DOC LINK ABOUT HOOKS]

-In order for `pre-commit` hooks to work properly
+In order for `pre-commit` hooks to work properly:

 - You need to have the pre-commit package manager installed.
 [Here](https://pre-commit.com/#install) are the installation instructions.
 - `pre-commit` would install all the hooks when commit message is added by default except for `commitlint` hook. `commitlint` hook would need to be installed manually using the command below